 - Employer must remain a member in good standing throughout the program

-- Must be an advanced leader within their organization
+- Must be an upper level leader within their organization

 - Attendance at all program days.
 One excused absence is allowed to meet graduation requirements